SerafimDietrich/container-tab-groups-sync/README.md

 - **TypeScript API Gaps:**
   - Some Firefox APIs (e.g., `tabGroups`) may not be present in TypeScript definitions.
 The code uses `@ts-ignore` where necessary.

+## Installation

+To install this extension, follow these steps:

+1. **Download the Extension File:**

+   - Download the extension file from the [releases page](https://github.com/SerafimDietrich/container-tab-groups-sync/releases).

+2. **Open Firefox Add-ons Page:**

+   - Open Firefox and type `about:addons` in the address bar, then press Enter.

+3. **Install the Extension:**

+   - In the Add-ons Manager tab, click on the gear icon in the top-right corner and select "Install Add-on From File."
+   - Navigate to the location where you downloaded the file, select it, and click "Open."

+4. **Enable Unsigned Extensions (if necessary):**

+   - Since this extension is not signed by Mozilla, you may need to enable the installation of unsigned extensions.
+(May only be possible with Firefox Developer Edition or Firefox Beta) To do this:
+     - Type `about:config` in the address bar and press Enter.
+     - Search for `xpinstall.signatures.required`.
+     - Double-click on the preference to set it to `false`.

+You should now see the extension listed in your Add-ons Manager.

 ## Development Process

 ### Prerequisites